dashpilot/s3-universal-backend/README.md

 To test the complete flow:

-1. Open `example-save.html` in your browser (or serve it through your web server)
+1. Open `/example-save.html` or `/example` in your browser after deployment
 2. Log in with your credentials
 3. Enter JSON data or click "Load Example" to use sample data
 4. Click "Save to S3" to save the data

 This example shows exactly how to use the API endpoints with vanilla JavaScript.
+The example file is located in the `public/` directory.

 ## S3-Compatible Services

 This API works with:

 - AWS S3
+- **Cloudflare R2** (see configuration below)
 - DigitalOcean Spaces
 - MinIO
 - Wasabi